ameseee/kwk-curriculum-site/swift-ios/projects/aviatrix/index.md

 title: Aviatrix
 ---

-This is a one-day Swift project for the first week of KWK Level 3 Swift/iOS camp.
+This is a one-day Swift project for the first week of the Mobile camp.

 ## Learning Goals